dyorg/slim-token-authentication/README.md

 ]));
 ```

-### Argument
+### Parameter

-As a last resort, middleware tries to find `authorization` argument of route.
+As a last resort, middleware tries to find `authorization` query parameter.
-You can change argument name using `argument` option.
+You can change parameter name using `parameter` option.
-You can disabled authentication via argument by setting `argument` option as null.
+You can disable authentication via parameter by setting `parameter` option as null.

+Be Careful!
+User tokens shouldn't be send by parameters in production environment, it's represent a potential security risk.
+Prefer use header or cookie options.

 ```php
 ...